Welcome to my Website!

 Where is the studio?

 I teach right in the heart of Bentonville out of my home.
-For privacy reasons, my home address is not listed on my public website, however, I am about a 5-10 minute drive from Downtown Bentonville.
+For privacy reasons, my home address is not listed on my public website, however, I am about an 8 minute drive from Downtown Bentonville and an 8 minute drive from Bentonville High School.

 I will send you my address before the semester starts after you have submitted the "Studio Registration" form and we have chosen a weekly time for our lessons.